dbaty/deform_ext_autocomplete/docs/advanced.rst

         schema = AdvancedSchema().bind(request=request)
         return Form(schema)

-Again, this is not related at all to the Extended Autocomplete widget.
+Again, this is not specific to the Extended Autocomplete widget.
 This is a pure Colander feature.
 For further details, see the `Colander documentation
 <http://docs.pylonsproject.org/projects/colander/en/latest/binding.html>`_.